-Special programs are offered in adult basic education and high school continuation for the vocationally disadvantaged and the handicapped.
+Special programs are offered in adult basic education for the vocationally disadvantaged and the handicapped.

-The college's Community Education Division offers a wide variety of credit and non-credit classes on the Albany campus, in the Corvallis, Lebanon and Sweet Home Centers and at other locations throughout the district.
+The college's Extended Learning centers offer a wide variety of credit and non-credit classes on the Albany campus, in the Corvallis, Lebanon and Sweet Home Centers and at other locations throughout the district.
 Non-credit classes that do not qualify for reimbursement from the state are required by the college to be self-supporting.
 Tuition rates for these classes are higher to cover all instructor and facility costs.

-In addition to the regular Community

-Education classes, the division's Training and

-Economic Development Center and the Small

-Business Development Center serve the needs

-of the district's business and industrial

-community.
-The Department of Family

-Resources provides special services, including

-classes, workshops and consultations, to help

-strengthen families.
+In addition to the regular Extended Learning classes, the division's Training and Economic Development Center and the Business Development Center serve the needs of the district's business and industrial community.
+The Department of Family Resources provides special services, including classes, workshops and consultations, to help strengthen families.